 So, what’s so significant about this design that it was worth decades of research?

 In 2012, the Curiosity Rover was sent to explore the surface of Mars with an Atlas V chemical rocket acting as the rover’s launch vehicle.
 The Curiosity Rover took 8 months and 11 days to land on Mars because the propulsion systems of chemical rockets like the Atlas V require large amounts of fuel and have a static rate of propulsion.

-However, the design of VASIMR allows for continuous generation of propulsion.
-In other words (if it had a infinite supply of fuel and it didn’t fail mechanically) it could theoretically keep accelerating to near the speed of light.
+However, the design of a VASIMR allows for continuous generation of propulsion.
+In other words, if the rocket had a infinite supply of fuel and didn’t fail mechanically, it could theoretically keep accelerating to near the speed of light.

-Currently the VASIMR engines are operating over 60% efficiency; however, we have hit a wall on how to power the unit while in space.
-To achieve the amounts of power required for such a powerful engine, we would need to design some form of nuclear reactor, fusion reactor, or matter-antimatter reactor as a supply of power in space.
-Theoretically, you could use large solar panels as well; however, the weight for such panels would pose an issue at launch.
+Current VASIMR engines are operating at higher than 60 percent efficiency.
+However, researchers have hit a wall on how to power the units while in space.
+To meet the needs of the engine, they would need to design some form of nuclear reactor, fusion reactor, or matter-antimatter reactor as a supply of power in space.
+Theoretically, large solar panels could be used as well, but the weight of such panels would pose an issue at launch.

 Some are skeptical of Ad Astra’s claims regarding a 39-day trip to Mars.
 Part of this controversy appears to be due to miscommunication.
 The company doesn’t think its current VX-200 engine design could do the trick — as some seem to believe — instead proposing that a theoretical 200MW engine would be used.

 Another bit of controversy concerns the first part of the trip.
 A VASIMR does not produce enough thrust to escape the Earth’s gravity, but this is not a design flaw.
 Since ion engines work best in a vacuum, the VASIMR engine is suited for space travel only.
 Any spacecraft intended to work with the engine would either need to be built in space or would have to reach space via a chemical rocket.